animate-object/genius-scraper/README.md

 # Genius Scraper
-An application/library for scraping raw text lyrics from rap genius via it's public facing API.
+An application/library for scraping raw text lyrics from rap genius via its public facing API and some less savory methods.
 Uses Python and the BeautifulSoup (bs4) library.

 Development in progress.